 Test Automation coupled with BDD encourages a shift from thinking in terms of ‘tests’ to ‘system behavior’ and uses human-readable descriptions of user requirements as the basis for software tests.
 Let’s have a look at the process and the various roles involved in developing a test case:

 - Business Analyst: Converts the requirements into human-readable Domain-Specific Language (DSL) in feature files.

 - Automation Engineer: Converts the feature files into actions.

 - Manual Tester: Reviews and updates the feature files for more coverage & studies the execution reports.

-The Opteamix BDD Test Automation framework involves a number of stakeholders that ensures the quality of testing every step of the way.
+The Opteamix BDD Test Automation framework involves a number of stakeholders that ensure the quality of testing every step of the way.
 Because of this process flow, the automation engineer can quickly develop the automation scripts for Web application testing without worrying about the underlying Selenium details and the configurations.

 Let’s investigate the framework in detail:

 The Core framework is developed in Groovy to process the feature files, interpret the commands, process the test data, and generate the report.
 Selenium and Winium are implemented for Web and Windows testing.